Level/iterator-stream/README.md

   `require('readable-stream').Readable` constructor, with `objectMode` forced to `true`.

+  If `options.decoder` is passed, each key/value pair will be transformed by it.
-  For each key/value pair found, an object with `{ key, value }` will be emitted.
+  Otherwise, an object with `{ key, value }` will be emitted.

   When the stream ends, the `iterator` will be closed and afterwards a `"close"` event emitted.